Boldness-Recalibration for Binary Event Predictions: Methods

 \subsection{Boldness-Recalibration}

 The previous Bayesian model selection approach assesses calibration alone with no regard for boldness.
+We now consider the boldness of predicted probabilities measured by their spread (i.e. standard deviation)

-The goal of boldness-recalibration is to maximize the spread, or boldness of predictions subject to a user-specified constraint on the calibration probability, $P(M_c|\mathbf{y})$.
+The goal of boldness-recalibration is to maximize $s_b$, or boldness of predictions subject to a user-specified constraint on the calibration probability, $P(M_c|\mathbf{y})$.
 To accomplish this we let the user set the calibration level, $t$, that $P(M_c|\mathbf{y})$ must achieve.
 For example, if we want to ensure our recalibrated probabilities had a posterior probability of at least 95\%, we would set $t=0.95$.
-Then boldness is maximized subject to $P(M_c|\mathbf{y})=0.95$.
+Then boldness ($s_b$) is maximized subject to $P(M_c|\mathbf{y})=0.95$.
+We call $\mathbf{x_t}$ the (100 * t)\% Boldness-Recalibration set where $x_{i,t} = c(x_i; \hat \delta_t, \hat \gamma_t)$ and

 To visualize the process of boldness-recalibration, consider the two schemas in Figure \ref{fig:schemas}.
 The panel on the left depicts predictions that vary in boldness.
-The ``less bold'' predictions are closer to the base rate $\hat p$.
-The ``more bold'' predictions arise by moving the original predictions away from the base rate.
+The ``less bold'' predictions are closer to the base rate $\bar y$.
+The ``more bold'' predictions arise by moving the original predictions away from the base rate, and thus increasing spread.

 The panel on the right of Figure \ref{fig:schemas} shows a boldness-recalibration contour plot.
-This plot is used throughout the paper to show $P(M_c|\mathbf{y})$ across a grid of LLO-adjustment parameters $\delta$ and $\gamma$.
+This plot is used in the case study to show $P(M_c|\mathbf{y})$ across a grid of LLO-adjustment parameters $\delta$ and $\gamma$.
 Rather than focus solely on where $P(M_c|\mathbf{y})$ is high (i.e. high calibration), we can draw a contour at $P(M_c|\mathbf{y}) = t$ to focus on our user specified level of calibration.
 Then, along that contour we identify the $\delta$ and $\gamma$ that maximize spread in the LLO-adjusted probabilities via a grid-search based approach.
 The $\delta$ and $\gamma$ values corresponding to the star indicate precisely how to use Eq.(\ref{llo}) to embolden predictions subject to $t$.
 In Figure \ref{fig:schemas}, we identify these parameters with the star along the red contour at $t=0.95$.
-We call the LLO-adjusted probabilities under these parameters the 95\% boldness-calibration set.
-Further details of the approach can be found in the online supplement.
+We call the LLO-adjusted probabilities under these parameters the 95\% boldness-recalibration set.